WesR/GPU-and-Threaded-CPU-prime-finder/README.md

-# GPU-and-Threaded-CPU-prime-finder
+# GPU and threaded CPU prime finder
 I want to learn how to program program CUDA Cores.
-This is me starting from a base C program.
+This is me learning using prime numbers.

+__Files__

 main_single.c is single threadded main_multi.c is a threadded CPU program with OpenMP main_cuda.cu is for cuda cores

-MIT License
+__MIT License__

 Copyright (c) 2017 Wesley Ring